JonnyWalker/cody-games/Hangman/ReadMe.md

 ![hangman.png](hangman.png)

 # TODO:
-- BUG: The wrong letter is shown an iteration to late
-- BUG: The string conc of wrong letters is hacky
+- The string conc of wrong letters is hacky